thinkful-ei-jaguar/Quiz-App-FINALCK/README.md

 # Quiz-App-FINALCK
-Quiz App Repo for Catrina and Kraig.
+This is the quiz app project of Catrina Fuentes and Kraig Williams.